 - undertaking pre-employment checks before you start in a role with us, such as obtaining references

 - managing your pension

-- complying with the Baseline Personnel Security Standard (BPSS), which involves verifying your identity, nationality, immigration status (so we understand your entitlement to work) and employment history (usually through speaking with people you provide to us so that they can act as referees)
+- complying with the Baseline Personnel Security Standard (BPSS), which involves verifying your identity, nationality, immigration status (so that we understand your entitlement to work) and employment history (usually by speaking with people whose details you provide to us so that they can act as referees)

 - maintaining information to enable us to manage your pay, leave, absence and performance

 - ensuring the continuity of our organisational functions.
 For example, if you leave employment with us, your work-related emails, documents and other information may need to be transferred to another team member, or another team member may need to be given access.
-This is so that, for example, we can continue to deal with the work you were doing.
+This is so that, for example, we can continue to manage the work you were doing

 - The Disclosure and Barring Service (DBS)